hao871563506/sst_gan/srgan/README.md

 *pip install git+https://www.github.com/keras-team/keras-contrib.git*

 <br>
-Same as above, you need to create conda env sst in habanero and install all packages except tensorflow-gpu==1.14 instead of tensorflow==1.14.
+Same as above, you need to have anaconda or miniconda under your path in habanero first, then create conda env sst in habanero and install all packages except tensorflow-gpu==1.14 instead of tensorflow==1.14.
 Once finished, enter:

 ->**srun --pty -t 0-02:00:00 --constraint=p100 --gres=gpu -A ocp /bin/bash**